 Falklands / Antarctica cruises and fly-cruise options

 Fly - Cruise via the Falkland Islands.
 The diagrams above show two representative trips that include the Falkland Islands.
 In a similar way the flights across the Drake passage to save sailing time, it is possible to fly from Santiago or Punta Arenas to the Falkland Islands at the start and end of a cruise, this is sometimes an option on cruises that visit South Georgia and the Peninsula, so there is a time saving, though you still cross the Drake Passage by ship.
 Depending on the cruise itinerary, there may be one or two flights.

-Having said this, unless you are a particularly dedicated naturalist or have some other specific reason for visiting, while the Falklands are well worth a few days of your time on a cruise, they are not really worth staying around for much longer for the average tourist.
+Having said this, unless you are a particularly dedicated naturalist or have some other specific reason for visiting, while the Falklands are well worth a few days of your time on a cruise, they are not somewhere for the average tourist to spend much longer.

 They have plentiful wildlife that is very approachable and they present in the main an unspoiled landscape.

 An interesting, unusual and beautiful place to visit as part of an organized cruise, A very desirable destination in its own right for serious birdwatchers in particular.